InformaticsMatters/squonk/openshift/templates/README.md

 This is tested with Cinder volumes on OpenStack but other mechanisms should also work.
 Dynamic provisioning msut be set up on OpenShift before you start.

-Create the PVCs (with OpenShit creating the PVs for you) using:
+Create the PVCs (with OpenShift creating the PVs for you) using:

 ```
 oc process -p INFRA_NAMESPACE=$OC_INFRA_PROJECT -p STORAGE_CLASS=standard -f infra-pvc-dynamic.yaml | oc create -f -